Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 The drive pulley gets attached to the stepper motor:

 * Put a pulley on the stepper motor shaft.
-Ensure that the part with the threaded holes faces away from the stepper motor and is flush with the end of the shaft.
+Ensure that the part with the two threaded holes faces away from the stepper motor and that it is flush with the end of the shaft.
-* Fasten the pulley to the shaft with two set screws.
-Ensure that one set screw sits on the flat portion of the shaft.
+* Fasten the pulley to the shaft with two setscrews.
+Ensure that one setscrew sits on the flat portion of the shaft.
 * Fasten the stepper motor (pulley-side facing downwards) to the stepper motor bracket with four 6mm bolts.